gregorik/InstantOrganicCaves/README.md

 ## 📜 License

-Distributed under the GPL 3.0 License.
+Distributed under the MIT License.
 See `LICENSE` for more information.